lando/docs/guides/lando-phpstorm.md

 ---

 [PhpStorm](https://www.jetbrains.com/phpstorm/) is a popular code IDE for PHP and Drupal development.

-This video tutorial shows you how to set up PhpStorm with Xdebug.
+This tutorial shows you the basics to get set up with PhpStorm and Xdebug.
+For a complete explaination of the Xdebug features and configuration options available to you in Lando see the [Using Xdebug](https://docs.lando.dev/php/config.html#using-xdebug) section of Lando's PHP plugin documentation.

 ## Getting Started